DLR-RM/BPNN/README.md

 implementation is forked from.
 K-FOC can be used the same as K-FAC.
 Additionally, `src/bpnn/utils.py` includes `compute_curvature` which contains the loop to compute the curvature for a model over a dataset.

-### Bayesian Progressive Neural Networks
+### Learning Expressive Priors for Generalization and Uncertainty Estimation in Neural Networks

-To run own BPNN experiments, one can use the functions `sweep_bpnn`, `sweep_pnn`, and `sweep_dpnn` in `tools/run_experiment.py` that train multiple configurations of Bayesian Progressive Neural Networks, Progressive Neural Networks, and Progressive Neural Networks with MC Dropout.
+To run own experiments using the learned prior and Bayesian Progressive Neural Networks, one can use the functions `sweep_bpnn`, `sweep_pnn`, and `sweep_dpnn` in `tools/run_experiment.py` that train multiple configurations of Bayesian Progressive Neural Networks, Progressive Neural Networks, and Progressive Neural Networks with MC Dropout.

 These functions take the dataloaders, the base network, the names of the layers for lateral connections, and the name of the last layer.
 Moreover, multiple different weight decays, curvature types, etc. can be